1. Introduction

 The aggregator allows an optional login via Shibboleth.
 Authentication of search queries which are sent to an FCS endpoint is implemented using authentication headers with JSON Web Token (JWT).
 User information (e.g. mail address or similar) is encoded in the token as claims.

 JWTs include an RSA signed token which SHOULD be checked by the respective endpoint.
 In case of missing or insufficient authorization when accessing restricted resources, the endpoint MUST rise an error using SRU diagnostic "Authentication error" (info:srw/diagnostic/1/3).
+The diagnostic "Not authorised to send record" (info:srw/diagnostic/1/68) MAY be sent as an error when an authenticated request was made but additional authorization is still required, e.g. if a resource might only allow certain users access.

 The aggregator owns a single common RSA key for all endpoints.
 For all endpoints with restricted resources its public key has to be manually transferred and included in their configuration.
 Communication between aggregator and endpoints is only allowed via SSL.
-Claims iss, sub and aud SHOULD be encoded in the JWT.
+Claims iss, sub and aud MUST be encoded in the JWT.
 The endpoint MUST check aud to see if it is the correct recipient and MAY check the fields iss and exp.

 The availability and nature of a personal identifier attribute in the aggregator itself, is not guaranteed for a successful login.
 In SAML this is limited by the configuration of the external IdP selected by the user.
-When available, one of three SAML attributes is used as user personal identifier: email, eduPersonPrincipalName or eduPersonTargetedID.
+When available, one of three SAML attributes is used as user personal identifier: eduPersonPrincipalName, eduPersonTargetedID or mail.
 These attributes are mapped by the aggregator to userID in the same order of preference. userID is then passed to the endpoint.
 The aggregator issues this information to JWTs and sends it to the appropriate endpoints.
 The endpoints alone announces which authentication information is required (see next section) and decides at runtime whether the information provided is sufficient for access.
 While the aggregator front end can inform and guide the user in advance, in case authentication information is still missing.

 2.2.
 Announcing Restricted Resources by the Endpoint